richardhenyash/balloon-pop-maths/TESTING.md

 * **Options Panel** has been tested and works as intended.
 Options buttons are succesfully updated
 depending on selected game mode.
-In multiplication and division modes, the first two options buttons ("2, 5, 10" and "Mixed 1 to 12") act as intended (as toggle buttons) and de-select all other buttons if selected.
-All other buttons act as intended - multiple buttons may be selected and de-selected.
-If no other buttons are active, buttons cannot be de-selected.
+In multiplication and division modes, the first two options buttons ("2, 5, 10" and "Mixed 1 to 12") act as intended (as toggle buttons) and de-select all other options buttons if selected.
+All other options buttons act as intended - multiple buttons may be selected and de-selected.
+If no other options buttons are active, options buttons cannot be de-selected.
 <img src="./assets/testing/features/options-multiply.png" style="margin: 15px; width:300px;">
-In addition and subtraction modes, all four options buttons act as intended (as toggle buttons) and de-select all other buttons if selected.
+In addition and subtraction modes, all four options buttons act as intended (as toggle buttons) and de-select all other options buttons if selected.
 <img src="./assets/testing/features/options-add.png" style="margin: 15px; width:300px;">
 Hover styling for each individual option button is working as intended.